zserge/lorca/README.md

 <p align="center"><img src="examples/counter/counter.gif" /></p>

+## How it work

+Under the hood Lorca uses `Chrome DevTools Protocol` to instrument on a Chrome instance.
+First Lorca tries to locate your installed Chrome, starts a remote debugging instance binding to an ephemeral port and reads from stderr for the actual WebSocket endpoint.
+Then Lorca will open a new client connection to the WebSocket server, and instrument Chrome by sending JSON message of Protocal methods via WebSocket.
+JavaScript functions are evaluated in Chrome, while Go functions actually run in Go runtime and function returns would be set to Chrome.
+See more on `CHrome DevTools Protocol` in [here](https://chromedevtools.github.io/devtools-protocol/).

 ## What's in a name?

 > There is kind of a legend, that before his execution Garcia Lorca have seen a